xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 instance of the EmptyElement class is created and inserted into the children list.
 For the ancestor version both the left and right sides are looked at for missing elements.
-In the case that the left and right have the missing element only one missing element is created.
+In the case that the left and right have the missing element only one element is created in the merge.

 In order to check the opposite side the ModelCompareContentProvider needs to have access to both the left and right root elements.
 CLI and the regular UI